fagu/random-orbits/README.md

-This command line application generates cubic integral domains with bounded discriminant and given signature uniformly at random.
+This command line application generates cubic integral domains (or invertible ideal classes in quadratic integral domains) with bounded discriminant and given signature uniformly at random.

 # Installation